The Forbidden Best-Sellers of Pre-Revolutionary France

 The Forbidden Best-Sellers of Pre-Revolutionary France is a 1996 book by literary scholar Robert Darnton.
-Darnton maps the "forbidden sector" of eighteenth-century French literature, using archival records that showed the popularity of forbidden books including pornography, utopian literature, and a popular genre of slanderous political works.
+Darnton maps the "forbidden sector" of eighteenth-century French literature, using archival records that showed the popularity of books suppressed by the French Ancien Régime of Loius XIV through XVI including those on enlightenment philosophy, erotica, utopian literature, and a popular genre of slanderous political works.
 In 1995, the book won the National Book Critics Circle Award for Criticism.

 Overview

 Darnton traces the channels of the eighteenth-century French underground book trade using archival records preserved from the Société Typographique de Neuchâtel, a publisher and wholesaler that supplied books and pamphlets to the French market from the Swiss principality of Neuchâtel.
 Darnton discusses the nature of the forbidden works, the reasons for their popularity, and the role they played in French literary, social, and political life.
 The forbidden works included pornographic novels, utopian works, and the genre of political slander.
 Darnton's text includes numerous charts and illustrations that support his argument.
 Darnton concludes his essay by speculating about the role the dissemination of these forbidden texts may have played in setting the stage for the French Revolution.

+His book also includes an addendum that includes large excerpts (translated to English) of the following 18th century "best sellers":